 If you don’t like pants, add a second pair of jeans in a different style, or swap it out for a skirt.

-Here are some of my favorite pants and trousers for a capsule collection in 2022:
+Here are some of my favorite pants and trousers for a capsule wardrobe in 2023:

 Again, choose a shape that compliments you, in a color that suits your style preferences.